-Guest composer/percussionist Guadencio Thiago de Mello, who was born and raised in the Brazilian Amazon rain forest, has experimented with a variety of styles, combining the timeless, primitive musical elements of the Amazonian jungle, and the contemporary jazz language of New York .
-He has created a special collection of instruments called “Organic Percussion” which he uses in concerts, recordings and in master classes around the world.
+Gaudêncio Thiago de Mello, composer/percussionist who was born and raised in the Brazilian Amazon rain forest, has experimented with a variety of styles, combining the timeless, primitive musical elements of the Amazonian jungle, and the contemporary jazz language of New York.
+He created a special collection of instruments called “Organic Percussion” which he uses in concerts, recordings and in master classes around the world.

 Thiago has composed a vast repertoire including a series of pieces called "Musical Embraces" and a series of chants called "Chants for the Chief", premiered by Brazilian classical guitarist Carlos Barbosa Lima with Thiago playing percussion.
-Besides playing the guitar and singing, Thiago also plays many percussion instruments with his band "Amazon", a 12-piece orchestra based in NYC, and as a special guest with performing and recording artists.
+Besides playing the guitar and singing, Thiago also played many percussion instruments with his band "Amazon", a 12-piece orchestra based in NYC, and as a special guest with performing and recording artists.
 He recorded some of his music on Paul Winter’s Grammy Nominee Recording "Earth, Voices of a Planet".
 He can be heard on Luis Bonfa’s album "Magic" on the Caju/Polygram label and has also recorded on Concord Records, Virgin Records, and Abracos.
-NBC chose two of his pieces to air during the 1992 Olympic Summer Games in Barcelona , Spain .
+NBC chose two of his pieces to air during the 1992 Olympic Summer Games in Barcelona , Spain.
 Quintet of the Americas is proud to have commissioned four songs from Thiago which were premiered on May 10, 2007 at Merkin Concert Hall.
-Thiago is joining the Quintet for concerts thoughout the borough of Queens this season including Flushing Library, the United Nations School in Jamaica, the Center for Mediation Services in Jamaica, the Sunnyside Senior Center, the Sunnyside After-school program at P.S.
+Thiago joined the Quintet for concerts thoughout the borough of Queens including Flushing Library, the United Nations School in Jamaica, the Center for Mediation Services in Jamaica, the Sunnyside Senior Center, the Sunnyside After-school program at P.S.
 150, the Beacon Program in Elmhurst, at the N.Y.
-Hall of Science in Flushing Meaado Park, and the Jewsih Center in Jackson Heights.
+Hall of Science in Flushing Meadow Park, and the Jewish Center in Jackson Heights.

 photo credit : Thomas Myller